Skip to main content

 As you begin learning about financial aid, you’ll probably encounter some words and terms you’ve never heard before.
 Don’t worry—we’re here to help.

-All the direct and indirect costs of your education, including tuition and fees, room and board, books and supplies, personal expenses, and transportation.
+- All the direct and indirect costs of your education, including tuition and fees, housing and food, books and supplies, personal expenses, and transportation.

-Aid from the government in the form of grants, loans, and/or work-study.
-You’ll find out about federal student aid eligibility on your IU financial aid statement or notification letter.
+- Aid from the government in the form of grants, loans, and/or work-study.
+You’ll find out about federal student aid eligibility on your IU financial aid notification.

 Federal loans are based on the FAFSA and are the most common type of federal aid available to students who demonstrate financial need.
 Government loans can be “subsidized” (where the interest is paid for you until six months after you graduate) or “unsubsidized” (where the interest begins accruing right away).